Abstractor: Virtual Memory and Devices

 2

-Process A’s 0x1000 maps to physical 0x50000.
-Process B’s 0x1000 maps to physical 0x80000.
-Each process sees a linear address space starting at zero.
+Each process sees a private linear address space.
 The MMU multiplexes them onto physical RAM.

 Permission checks happen during translation.
-If the PTE marks a page read-only and the instruction writes, the MMU raises a fault.
-If the present bit is clear, the MMU raises a fault.
+If a page is marked read-only and the instruction writes, the MMU raises a fault.
+If the page is not present, the MMU raises a fault.
 These faults are synchronous exceptions, delivered before the memory access completes.

 History: The Atlas computer (1962, Ferranti/Manchester University) introduced the first paged MMU and virtual memory.
 IBM’s System/360 Model 67 (1965) brought it to commercial systems, calling it the Dynamic Address Translation box.
 Early MMUs were separate chips.
 Intel integrated the MMU onto the CPU die with the 386 in 1985.